-Up next on this year's travel itinerary: Gold Rush ghost towns and America's Old West
+Gold Rush Ghost Towns and America's Old West

-170 years after the start of the California Gold Rush, we take a tour of Old West ghost towns—an eerie and curiously wistful expression of the American Dream.
+170 years after the start of the California Gold Rush, we take a tour of Old West ghost towns.

 “To me, ghost towns aren’t just collections of derelict buildings.
 They’re living, breathing spaces, where people had hopes and dreams.
 Every nail in every building was put there by someone who once saw a better future.”